stephengold/jme3-utilities/README.md

     + Navigate to the "jme3-utilities" project folder.
     + Open the "SkyControl" sub-project folder.
     + Navigate to the "build/libs" folder.
-    + Select the "SkyControl-0.0.0.jar" file.
+    + Select the "SkyControl-0.9.24for32.jar" file.
     + Click on the "Open" button.
  8. (optional) Add JARs for javadoc and sources:
     + Click on the "Edit" button.
     + Click on the "Browse..." button to the right of "Javadoc:"
-    + Select the "SkyControl-0.0.0-javadoc.jar" file.
+    + Select the "SkyControl-0.9.24for32-javadoc.jar" file.
     + Click on the "Open" button.
     + Click on the "Browse..." button to the right of "Sources:"
-    + Select the "SkyControl-0.0.0-sources.jar" file.
+    + Select the "SkyControl-0.9.24for32-sources.jar" file.
     + Click on the "Open" button again.
     + Click on the "OK" button to close the "Edit Jar Reference dialog.
- 9. (optional) Add the "moon-ccbysa" class JAR:
-    + Click on the "Add JAR/Folder" button.
-    + Navigate to the "jme3-utilities" project folder.
-    + Open the "moon-cc-by-sa" sub-project folder.
-    + Navigate to the "build/libs" folder.
-    + Select the "moon-ccbysa-0.0.0.jar" file.
-    + Click on the "Open" button.
-10. Click on the "OK" button to exit the "Project Properties" dialog.
+ 9. Click on the "OK" button to exit the "Project Properties" dialog.

 #### Disable existing sky